0x00019913/0x00019913/_posts/2017-07-20-minesweeper-implementation.markdown

 date: 2017-07-20 22:56:00
 ---

-In my tens of thousands of games (no, seriously) of Windows 7 Minesweeper, I never considered how the game actually works. <a href="https://0x00019913.github.io/tnms/">A self-imposed AngularJS exercise later</a>, I've formalized the (very simple) behaviors of the game, as detailed below.
+In my tens of thousands of games (no, seriously) of Win 7 Minesweeper, I worked out lots of patterns but never considered how the game actually works. <a href="https://0x00019913.github.io/tnms/">A self-imposed AngularJS exercise later</a>, I've formalized the (very simple) behaviors of the game, as detailed below.

 ## Game Setup